tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 - ...

 **Notes**
-- The PoC was written in C# just because I wanted to learn C# but it can easily be done in Python and for instance use in a Jupyter Notebook for threat hunting purposes
+- The PoC was written in C# (just because I wanted to "learn" C# and was a bit bored of Python) but it can easily be done in any other language (this leverages REST APIs mostly) and for instance use in a Jupyter Notebook for threat hunting purposes.
-- The code is not production-ready, 'clean' or bullet-proof - it exists for the sole purpose of learning
+- The code is not production-ready, 'clean' or bullet-proof - it exists for the sole purpose of learning.
-- A deep-learning model is as efficient as the number of resources you used to train it.
-I did train the model only with a few dozens of labelled images.
+- A deep-learning model is as efficient as the number of labeled objects you used to train it.
+I did train the model only with a few dozens images.
-- You could imagine re-using the results of the PoC to feed the model in a new learning iteration
+- You could imagine re-using the results of each prediction to feed the model in iterations.
-- The most recent Computer Vision services now combine Vision AI and LLMs, which will descirbe an image without having to pre-train a model yourself: open-world classification (being trained based on biilions of images) vs closed world training methods (trained by your own input)
+- The most recent Computer Vision services now combine Vision AI and Large Language Models (LLMs), which will descirbe an image without having to pre-train a model yourself: open-world classification (being trained based on biilions of images) vs closed world training methods (trained by your own input)

 ### The model

 Building the model is easy, I just followed Azure Computer Vision documentation: https://learn.microsoft.com/en-us/azure/ai-services/custom-vision-service/.

 The Computer Vision project built therefore contains two parts: a classification model and a prediction model.
 You can leverage either the GUI (Azure Vision Studio) or the SDK to consume both models.
 The first step was to train a create a project, train the model with labeled data (QR Codes in our case) and train it.
 This is using multi-labeling classification between two labels: QRCODE or NOCODE.
 Once the model is trained, it can be used for predictions (hear, a propbability) of an image being labeled as a QRCODE or not.